John Coldstream: Life

 In 1828 Coldstream declined an offer of the post of assistant in the Natural History Institution at Portsmouth, and in 1829, he settled down as a consultant physician in Leith Hospital.
 On 9 Jan.
 1830 he was enrolled a member of the Wernerian Natural History Society.
 He occasionally corresponded with Darwin.
 In a letter dated 28 February 1829 he expressed disappointment that Darwin's planned visit to Edinburgh had been cancelled due to illness, and gave news of his own recent activities.
 In 1831 he assisted with preparations for the Beagle expedition by suggesting reference books and giving requested information about the use and construction of an oyster-trawl for collecting marine organisms, which Darwin used in his first collecting during the voyage.

 About 1840 the subject of medical missions became topical.
 Coldstream was one of the first to recognise their value and importance.
 With his friend, Benjamin Bell, he became associate secretary of the Medical Missionary Society.
-In 1845 he was elected a Fellow of the Royal College of Physicians, but scarcely took any part in their proceedings.
+In 1841 he was elected a member of the Harveian Society of Edinburgh.
+In 1845 he was elected a Fellow of the Royal College of Physicians of Edinburgh, but scarcely took any part in their proceedings.
 In 1845 he was also elected a member of the Aesculapian Club.
 In October 1846 he played an important part in setting up a hospital for the poor in Leith.
 He moved to York Place, Edinburgh, in 1847, no longer feeling equal to the stresses of a working class practice at Leith.
-His interest in the care and education of the disabled led to the establishment in 1855 of the Home and School for Invalid and Imbecile Children in Gayfield Square, Edinburgh, and for five years he was almost a daily visitor.
+His interest in the care and education of disabled people led to the establishment in 1855 of the Home and School for Invalid and Imbecile Children in Gayfield Square, Edinburgh, and for five years he was almost a daily visitor.
 In September 1857 he went to Berlin to a meeting of the Evangelical Alliance, where he advocated the cause of medical missions.
 During the winter of 1858–9, Coldstream developed a number of gastro-intestinal symptoms, probably as a presentation of gastric carcinoma; however, he was well enough to deliver a course of lectures on ethnography in the winter of 1859–60.
 After this the state of his health deteriorated, and he died at Irthing House, near Carlisle, 17 Sept.
 1863.

+Coldstream had been elected President of the Harveian Society of Edinburgh for 1864 and as a mark of respect following his death, the annual Festival was cancelled.
 His biography was written by John Hutton Balfour.